code4acause/code4acause.github.io/README.md

 ## When and where do we meet
 Meetings will be held weekly on an agreed upon time, mostly virtual.
 However, we will have in-person meetings on the third Tuesday of every month.
 We will either discuss a hackathon skill and learn it together, or discuss a social issue (such as education, health, climate change, inequality, etc) and how to solve it with technologies.

-Please contact Darren Weng <dw1001528@students.westportps.org> or Gabriel Weng <gw1001530@students.westportps.org> to be added to the newsletter distribution and Discord server.
+Please contact [Darren Weng](dw1001528@students.westportps.org) or [Gabriel Weng](gw1001530@students.westportps.org) to be added to the newsletter distribution and Discord server.

 Date/Time : after school monthly on Tuesdays; weekly virtual meets